 Starting with the Spring 2017 semester, the QEP has allocated funds for classes to support learning about evidence connected to a class experience.
 Eligibility and application details are below.

 Purpose: To promote evidence-focused co-curricular activities connected to classroom content.
 Example uses include, but are not limited to:

 - Food for a class discussion or outside activity

 - Purchasing additional class materials

-Eligibility: Any instructor of an Emory College course that enrolls primarily first-year students (e.g. first-year seminars, 100-level courses) may apply.
-Many courses may be eligible, depending on the composition of students in your class.
+Eligibility: Any instructor of an Emory College course that either: a) enrolls primarily first-year students (e.g. first-year seminars, 100-level courses) or b) is centrally focused on evidence (e.g., upper level seminars developed during the QEP Evidence Faculty Workshop).
+Many courses may be eligible, depending on the composition of students in your class or the focus of the course.
 If you are not sure if your course qualifies, email firstname.lastname@example.org.

 Application: Send a brief paragraph (4-5 sentences) to email@example.com including:

 - How these funds will enhance learning about evidence in your class